 Other Innovative Steps in Iranian Caligraphy

 “Mosavvadeh” (meaning draft writing) together with several other similar branches were created out of the innovative mixture of words, motifs, and styles.
-Even artists went much further to implement calligraphy to the surfaces of coins, seals, silk and the panels of inscriptions on carpets.
+Even artists went much further to implement calligraphy on the surfaces of coins, seals, silk, and the panels of inscriptions on carpets.

 There are still some top Iranian calligraphers creating innovative styles or branches of this art.
 Their works have stepped beyond the traditions and attracted the attention of all visitors, both those who can read them and those who cannot.